Skip to main content

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
-Here’s a September 18, 1943 image showing two Rosies, one carrying a lunchbox with her name on it.
+This September 18, 1943 image shows two bomb girls, one carrying a lunchbox with her name Rosie on it.
 To see my entire collection of Star Weekly covers, click: Star Weekly At War.